AVMG20/smart-support-bot/readme.md

-# Smart support bot
+# Automated support bot
-A simple discord chat bot with an easy to use configuration.
+A simple discord chatbot with an easy-to-use configuration.
 Written using discord.js

 reads text from:
 - text